ebauman/rancher-project-mapper/chart/rancher-project-mapper/README.md

 # Rancher Project Mapper

 Rancher Project Mapper is a simple mutating webhook server that helps you automatically map newly-created namespaces to Rancher projects based on regex rules.

 ## Important Notes

-After deploying this chart, a sample ConfigMap is created at the location specified in Values.yaml (keys `configmap.namespace` and `configmap.name`).
-In this ConfigMap is a sample configuration.
+After deploying this helm chart, you **must** create a ConfigMap in the location specified in Values.yaml (keys `configmap.namespace` and `configmap.name`).
 An example of this is here:

 ```text